15 Cyber Security Tips for CEOs

 3. Verify that periodic penetration testing by Certified Ethical Hackers is being conducted to identify potential cybersecurity vulnerabilities in your organization’s information systems.

-4. Require a timely and effective software patch management program be implemented by your Information Technology team to mitigate known security vulnerabilities as quickly as possible.
+4. Require a timely and effective software patch management program to be implemented by your Information Technology team to mitigate known security vulnerabilities as quickly as possible.

 5. Ensure the organization has 24/7/365 monitoring, detection, and response capabilities for its information systems.